charlesc90/powershell-scripts/README.md

 This is a collection of PowerShell scripts to assist various administrative tasks.

+# Rename-Files.ps1

+This script replaces a string with another string for all files' filenames in a directory.

 # Download-EmailHyperlinks.ps1

 This script will download files from hyperlinks in your Outlook emails.
 You need to -